Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Vortex mass in the effective field theory framework

-The mean-field equation of state is chosen for simplicity, but may be replaced by a different equation of state such as the Gaussian pair fluctuation (GPF) equation of state \citep{nozieres1985, hu2006}, which was already applied to imbalanced Fermi gases \cite{parish2007, klimin2012}.

 The EFT was derived using a gradient expansion, assuming that fermionic degrees of freedom, varying over the pair correlation length, change more rapidly than the bosonic ones, characterized by the healing length \citep{lombardi2016}.
-Its validity therefore requires the pair correlation length to be much smaller than the healing length.
+Its validity, therefore, requires the pair correlation length to be much smaller than the healing length.
 In the BCS regime, both lengths are comparable at low temperatures and scale as $ 1/\Delta$, diverging as $1/\Delta \propto \exp((k_F|a_s|)^{-1})$ in the BCS limit $(k_F a_s)^{-1} \to -\infty$ \citep{marini1998}.
 In the BEC limit $(k_F a_s)^{-1} \to +\infty$, the healing length diverges as $(k_F a_s)^{-1/2}$ while the pair correlation length vanishes.
 Near the critical temperature $T_c$, the healing length diverges as $(1-T/T_c)^{-1/2}$, whereas the correlation length remains finite \citep{palestini2014}.
 Thus, the EFT is most accurate near $T_c$ or in the BEC regime.
 In current superfluid Fermi gas experiments \citep{kwon2021, delpace2022, hernandez-rajkov2024, grani2025}, typical parameters $(k_F a_s)^{-1} \gtrsim -0.5$ and $T/T_c \gtrsim 0.4$ are still within the regime of validity of the EFT.
-Outside this regime, we can extract mostly qualitative results; however they may already provide a useful benchmark to theory and experiments.
+Outside this regime, we can extract mostly qualitative results; however, they may already provide a useful benchmark to theory and experiments.
+For conceptual simplicity, we will first address the zero-temperature limit, even if the theory is not quantatively accurate in this regime over the entire crossover.
+Afterward, we extend the calculation to finite temperatures.

 We can express total, superfluid and normal densities as a function of the order parameter.
 For the total density, we can use the mean-field density function in the local density approximation (LDA)